Patagonian Welsh: Language education

-Around 2005, sixty-two Welsh classes were taught in Chubut and language was also on the curriculum of a kindergarten, two primary schools and two schools in the area of Gaiman (including a school dating from 1899), as well as a bilingual Welsh–Spanish school located in Trelew and a school in Esquel.
+Around 2005, 62 Welsh classes were taught in Chubut and language was also on the curriculum of a kindergarten, two primary schools and two schools in the area of Gaiman (including a school dating from 1899), as well as a bilingual Welsh–Spanish school located in Trelew and a school in Esquel.
 Welsh classes in the Andes region have been held since 1996.
 The Welsh Institute of Trevelin and Esquel was born from a joint project of the National Assembly of Wales, the British Council and the Government of the Province of Chubut.

 Since the late 1990s, the Wales–Argentina Association has run a program to increase the teaching and use of the Welsh language in Chubut.
 For 15 years, the plan succeeded in creating a new type of Welsh-speakers in Patagonia (Welsh speakers as a second language, mostly young).
 By 1997, most of the students were adults and there was only one school for children.
 Four years later, there were 263 hours of Welsh classes per week and 846 students, of whom 87% were children and young people (in Gaiman, 95% of those attending such classes were under the age of 20).

 One of the functions of the Wales–Argentina Association is also to organise teacher and student exchange trips between Wales and Argentina: it has a representative on the British Council's Welsh Teaching Project Commission which has sent Welsh teachers to Chubut and financially supports a student attending an intensive Welsh language course held annually.
 It also has links with colleges and schools in both Wales and Chubut, where it subsidises and provides support to students.

-In May 2015, the local government of Trelew announced free intensive Welsh language classes for the city's inhabitants under the name of Cwrs Blasu ("Savoring the language").
+In May 2015, the local government of Trelew announced free intensive Welsh language classes for the city's inhabitants under the name of Cwrs Blasu ("Taster Course").
 Ann-Marie Lewis, a Welsh teacher, travelled to Patagonia exclusively to teach the language.